-Recent research reveals the causes for a fall in life expectancy of early generation X and late generation Y Americans.
+Recent research reveals the causes for US life expectancy decline of early generation X and late generation Y Americans.

 Recent research conducted at Duke University (NC, USA) has exposed the myriad of causes leading to declining life expectancy for generation (Gen) X and Y Americans and has found that the leading causes vary for different subgroups defined by gender and race.